jaredfung9/fung-jared-advent-of-code-repository/2025/10/README.md

 * '[' indicates process machine state -> int
 * '(' indicates process button -> bitmask
 * '{' indicates joltage req [IGNORED FOR PART 1; use as the terminator for the machine]

+## PART 2 OBSERVATIONS
+* Very similar to part 1, except we can no longer use bits, need to track each individual integer?